 During World War II, the American Red Cross started collecting blood for injured troops at blood centers around the country — it was converted to dried plasma before it went to field hospitals overseas.
 The organization went on to establish the first nationwide civilian blood-donation program after the war.

 Today’s Red Cross

 The organization is still evolving.
-A recent program, Restoring Family Link, has reunited more than 10,000 families who have been separated by international war, conflict and disaster, says Jenelle Eli, a spokeswoman for the American Red Cross.
+A recent program, Restoring Family Links, in 2021 reunited more than 7,000 families who had been separated by international war, conflict and disaster, says Emily Osment, a spokeswoman for the American Red Cross.

 As Putin’s war in Ukraine intensifies, staff and volunteers from the International Federation of Red Cross and Red Crescent Societies, as well as in-country societies, are helping families there and in neighboring countries.
 They are delivering food and hygiene parcels, providing first aid training, evacuating people with disabilities, and helping first responders save lives in Ukraine.
 Volunteers in bordering countries are assisting too, Osment said.

 “They are welcoming, greeting and providing relief to families who are fleeing, in whichever direction they choose to go,” she said, adding that the Red Cross has contributed $12 million to Ukrainian relief crisis relief efforts.

 In the United States, the American Red Cross connects military personnel with their families during emergencies.
 It also helps veterans with mental wellness programs, hospital care and financial aid.

 “Once a service member becomes a veteran, we keep providing relief,” Osment said.